Skip to content

 Arguments

 LEAF’s arguments focused on how s.
 28 of the Charter requires courts to meaningfully consider gender when applying other rights under the Charter.
 For freedom of association under s.
 2(d) of the Charter, this means thinking about how collective bargaining helps to address gendered labour matters like fair wages, compensation, staffing, retention, and precarious employment.
-Laws like Bill 124 have a particularly severe affect in feminized sectors of the economy, because of how gendered labour is devalued.
+Laws like Bill 124 have a particularly severe effect on feminized sectors of the economy, because of how gendered labour is devalued.

 Outcome